 Owning your own house is more than just a financial decision, it’s also an emotional one.
 So, don’t rush your decisions, be careful, vigilant and get yourself updated on the various technicalities while conducting your property search, while identifying your choice of a home and even while finalizing the deal.
 Importantly make sure that the legal status of the home is clear and without conflict.
 This cautiousness will help you avoid a lot of unnecessary legal hassles in the future.
 Let us find out more about all the various legal documents necessary for home buying transactions.

 While buying an under construction home an allotment letter and development agreement are the vital documents.
 The allotment letter contains details regarding the agreed price, payment and construction schedule, house plans, delivery date and builder’s liability in case of late completion or problems after possession.
-It is issued to the buyer upon payment of the 15% of the property value to the developer.
-The development agreement is inked between the builder and the landowner and contains details regarding the terms and conditions on which the landowner has permitted development of his property.
+It is generally issued to the buyer upon payment of 10% of the property value to the developer.
+The development agreement is inked between the builder and the landowner and contains details regarding the terms and conditions on which the landowner has permitted the development of his property.

 A title deed is an investigation into the title of the land, over a period of 30 years, to ascertain whether the property is unencumbered and has a clear and marketable title.
 Always insist on checking the original title deed instead of just a photocopy.
 Confirm that the seller is indeed the owner of the property.
-Ideally you should get the title deed verified from legal experts to be on the safer side.
+Ideally you should get the title deed verified by legal experts to be on the safer side.
 If the title deed is not clear and marketable, getting finance from recognized financial institutions will become extremely difficult; get in touch with a financial institution to check if they would provide a loan for that particular property.

 While purchasing an already constructed property it is important to check that the seller has the title and possession of the property as well as the right to transfer the property.
 Also check that the property adheres to municipal, planning authority requirements.
 That there is no tenant and that the property is not mortgaged.

 Stamp duty is usually a percentage of the transaction value levied by the state government, on every registered sale.
-The agreement to sell clearly states the stamp duty, which is usually paid by the buyer, and he gets his name registered in the land revenue records.
+The agreement to sell states the stamp duty, which is usually paid by the buyer, and he gets his name registered in the land revenue records.
 The final sale deed should be stamped and registered at the appropriate local area office.
 Both the developer/seller and the purchaser need to be present at the sub-registrar’s office, for registering the agreement.

 Think you are home free?
 Not quite… after thoroughly evaluating you, the bank will verify the property.
 The reason is that a home loan is a secured loan where the property is used as collateral.
 The bank will keep all the original documents related to the property, title, NOC etc. with them until the loan is repaid.
 The banks then conduct a legal check of the property to ensure that it has a clear title.
 Banks don’t lend in cases of disputed properties and unclear title deeds.

 If you are getting your house purchase financed via a bank or a financial institution then as per Section 88 of the income tax you can claim benefit for the principle repayment, interest on loan is deductible u/s 24 from income from House Property.
 But these benefits are available only for residential properties and not for commercial properties.
+Tax Benefits keep changing with time as per government notifications and one should check applicable tax benefits before taking any decision.

 Yes, you are liable to pay Capital gains tax on profit arising from sale of a house property.

-In fact you can.
+You can.
 The Income Tax act has made provision u/s 54 & 54A–G of the act whereby you can claim exemption from tax on capital gains.

 There are a variety of home loans available.
 They are: